Erich-Hauptli/masters_report/README.md

 CONNECTIONS
+                  This tree provides a means to interact with the database, process the data, and draw conclusions about the data.

     connections
         This package contains the code that generates the arff file, finds the edges between job and education nodes, produces an           ordering for the nodes, and catagoizes data about each node.